+44 (0)1872 487 500 Open an Account

 Key Currency is an independent money transfer specialist.

-We offer highly competitive GBP to Euro exchange rates, don’t charge you any fees, and provide you with personal service.
+We offer highly competitive Pound to Euro exchange rates, don’t charge you any fees, and provide you with personal service.

 As a company, we are open and transparent.

-We don’t hide behind a logo or ‘app’.
+We don’t hide behind a cute logo or fancy ‘app’.

-The names, faces, and backgrounds of our team of people are shown on our website.
+The names, faces, and backgrounds of our expert team of people are shown on our website.

 We’re committed to providing a service of the highest integrity and safety.